Critical Thinking/Study Skills, Philosophy, Bible, Beginning Logic

 ACT Prep - Instructor: Ms. Stacie Zens - Grades 9-12

 This class is designed to prepare students for success on their ACT test.
 The course will highlight test taking strategies as well as provide tutorial instruction for each section of the ACT test.
 Students will learn to increase their reading speed and comprehension to help increase their test taking speed in all subject matters.
 Special focus will be given to preparing the students to face the essay portion of the ACT test.
 Students will be given practice tests.
-Additionally, students will discuss strategies for finding colleges to fit their needs to gain an understanding of the college application process.
+Additionally, students will discuss strategies for finding colleges to fit their needs to gain an understanding of the college application process.'

-Overview of the Old Testament (Hands On) - Instructor Mrs. Jenny Lofstad: - Grades 4-6 2016-2017
+Time Travel into Ancient Israel History (Hands On) - Instructor Mrs. Jenny Lofstad: - Grades 3-6

 Christian World View - Instructor: Mr. Beale - Grade 9-12